Mingwwwwww/MingWangWeb/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. candidate in Econometrics and Quantitative Economics at Colorado State University.
+I am a Ph.D. candidate in Agricultural and Resource Economics at Colorado State University.
 My research centers on the intersection of environmental conservation and agricultural policy, with a focus on quantifying the economic impacts of conservation incentives.
 Through my work, I aim to provide empirical insights that inform policy decisions, balancing rural economic development with environmental stewardship and contributing to the development of sustainable agricultural practices.